Congratulations to our 2016 CPF Scholars!

 - Applicant essay

-All scholarship applicants will be notified of their awards status following the Scholarship Committee’s selection of recipients.
+All scholarship applicants will be notified of their awards status following the Scholarship Committee’s selection of recipients in March 2017.
 Scholarship funding will be sent to the recipients’ respective college institutions prior to the upcoming Fall semester.
 Please contact CPF directly with any questions.

 CPF gratefully acknowledges the many generous contributions made to the Peter Randall, MD/Don LaRossa, MD and Gip Seaver, PhD College Scholarship Funds.
 These special funds recognize the work of Dr. Peter Randall, Dr. Don LaRossa, and Dr. Earl “Gip” Seaver, all of whom have worked diligently to enhance the quality of life for individuals affected by cleft lip and palate and other craniofacial anomalies.